murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

 - Start the story behind the workshop: "You are programmers working in an international online book store.
 You have a piece of software that is responsible for building reports about invoices and taxes.
 You just discovered that the report was wrong.
 After some investigation, you found 2 bugs: taxes were not applied to invoices, and amounts were not converted to USD in the report.
 You just fixed the bugs (2 lines of code).
 You are about to add a test around these bugs."
 - Your mission during the workshop: add the tests
 - When you have a test running, remember to test your test by commenting the fix to make sure the test fails!
+- Present the goals of the 2 techniques quickly
+- Mention that combining both is a case where 1+1>2
 - How the workshop will be run:
   - Code retreat: fixing same problem multiple times with different techniques (called constraints in the code retreat jargon)
   - Strict timeboxing for 2h, learning is more important than finishing!